Sovereign-Labs/amethyst/docs/spec/state.md

 This document describes the approach to verifying and updating the "state" (accounts and storage) in Amethyst.

-## Overview
+## Background

 Ethereum stores its state in a two-tiered Merkle-Patricia Trie (MPT).
 The first tier consists of a mapping between `Addresses` and `Accounts`, while the second tier maps storage addresses to values in the context of a particular smart-contract account.

 Unfortunately, emulating the MPT is quite inefficient inside of a zero-knowledge computation (zkComp) because it relies on the `Keccak256` hash function, which makes heavy use of bitwise operations.
 For this reason, we want to minimize the number of MPT accesses.
-For additional efficiency, we seek to batch accesses wherever possible.
+For additional efficiency, we seek to "batch" accesses wherever possible.
 This allows us to share intermediate hash computations, reducing the total number of operations to be performed.

-A first step toward accomplishing this goal, would be to use the following pattern in the zkComp:
+A simple but inefficient method of implementating state accesses, would be to use the following pattern in the zkComp:

 1. On first access to any state, perform a verified read (by following a Merkle path to the state root).
 Cache the read value.

-- Excluding `SELFDESTRUCT` operations, the first _logical_ access to any piece of state within any transaction must be a `read` operation.
+   - Note: Excluding `SELFDESTRUCT` operations, the first _logical_ access to any piece of state within any transaction must be a `read` operation.
 1. Storage: The gas cost of SSTORE depends on the previous value, so all `writes` are implicitly read/write pairs
 1. Accounts:

    - Contract deployments are only valid if the account in question previously had `keccak256(())` as its code hash
    - Transfers _to_ an address increment (rather than overwriting) its balance - so the previous balance must be read before writing
    - Transactions _from_ an address depend on both its nonce and its balance - which must be read before the transaction can be initiated.

 1. On each subsequent access, compare the `read` value to the cached value, then update the cache with the value written.
 1. At the end of the execution, verifiably write the finalized state to the MPT.

-However, this pattern is still not maximally efficient - it doesn't batch reads together, so many intermediate hashes will be computed multiple times.
+However, as discussed, this pattern is far from maximally efficient.
+Since it doesn't batch reads together, many intermediate hashes will be computed multiple times.

-`SELFDESTRUCT` operations efficiently: the verifier would need to iterate over the entire storage cache and clear each relevant entry on each `SELFDESTRUCT`, which could be expensive in practice.
-This specification attempts to address these shortcomings and allow for maximally efficient state verification.

 ## Model